holidayextras/holidayextras.github.com/_posts/2015-11-17-my-thoughts-on-women-in-tech.md

 If you consider that of those 109 applicants we’ve hired just six* people then the chances of one of those six being a woman is... (please wait while I do maths)...
 0.16%.
 That’s crazy low!

-**If those hire statistics seem strange then I should point out that they are slightly skewed by agencies sending lots of unsuitable candidates who didn’t make the first CV sift, however I don’t have post first sift data to hand - so these numbers will have to do for now!
+**If those hire statistics seem strange then I should point out that they are slightly skewed by agencies sending lots of unsuitable candidates who didn’t make the first CV sift.
+I don’t have post first sift data to hand - so these numbers will have to do for now!
 (I’ll put together a blog post on our hiring process another time!)*

 Regardless of how you read those statistics, three female applicants in 109 is low.
 Far too low.
 But it does answer the question of why I haven’t hired a female engineer this year - they just aren’t applying.
 I can't give a job to someone who doesn't apply.
 But that raises a more important question - **Why aren’t women applying?**